 That’s the sort of relationship we have with the community of Strum, Wisconsin.
-This small Trempealeau County community has been working with Ayres Associates since Ayres was founded in 1959.
+This small Trempealeau County community has been working with Ayres since the company’s founding in 1959.

-The Village’s total area of 1.28 square miles holds 1,114 residents who are fervent fans of their Eleva-Strum Cardinals, support the local volunteer fire department, and enjoy a round or two at the Viking Golf Course.
+The Village’s total area of 1.28 square miles holds a little over 1,000 residents who are fervent fans of their Eleva-Strum Cardinals, support the local volunteer fire department, and enjoy a round or two at the Viking Golf Course.
 It adjoins Strum Lake (also known as Crystal Lake) and is surrounded by farmland.

 Regular Infrastructure Improvements Serve Village Residents

 To serve its residents, the Village contracts with Ayres for regular street improvement projects.
 For example, the Village’s 2019 street project involved design and reconstruction of approximately 700 feet of 2nd Avenue, 700 feet of 3rd Avenue, 450 feet of 4th Avenue, and 750 feet of Cedar Street.
 The design called for 36-foot-wide streets with curb and gutter, water main and sanitary sewer replacement, and some storm sewer improvements and extensions.
 As the Village’s design engineer for this project, Ayres performed a topographical survey, provided recommendations for options to address Wisconsin Department of Natural Resources (WDNR) stormwater requirements, and provided preliminary and final designs, bidding services, and construction phase services.